pesu-dev/auth-link-portal/.github/SECURITY.md

 While we strive to maintain high security standards, no software is entirely free from vulnerabilities.
 Use this software at your own risk.

-Thank you for helping us keep Auth Link Portal
+Thank you for helping us keep Auth Link Portal secure !